-In this case, the Company proposes an awarded return on equity of 10.5%.
-Mr. Hevert relies on the Discounted Cash Flow ("DCF") Model, the Capital Asset Pricing Model

-("CAPM"), and other models in making his recommendation.

-Q. Please discuss the Company's ROE proposal in the context of historic trends in awarded ROEs for electric utilities.

-A. Over the past thirty years, capital costs for all companies have generally declined.
+- A. In this case, the Company proposes an awarded return on equity of 10.4%.3 Mr. Hevert relies on the Discounted Cash Flow ("DCF") Model, the Capital Asset Pricing Model ("CAPM"), and other models in making his recommendation. - Q. Please discuss the Company's ROE proposal in the context of historic trends in awarded ROEs for electric utilities. - A. Over the past thirty years, capital costs for all companies have generally declined.
 This is due in large part to generally declining interest rates over the same period.
 Likewise, awarded ROEs for electric utilities have also decreased since 1990.
-The graph below shows a trend in the annual awarded returns for electric utilities from 1990 to 2018.
+The graph below shows a trend in the annual awarded returns for electric utilities from 1990 to 2018.4

-$^{\rm 2}$ Direct Testimony of Robert B. Hevert, p.
+3 Direct Testimony of Robert B. Hevert, p.
 2, lines 16-21.

-&lt;sup>3 See also Attachment DJG-1-15.
-Data from RRA Regulatory Focus: Major Rate Decisions, S&P Global.
+4 See also Attachment DJG-1-14.
+Data from RRA Regulatory Focus: Major Rate Decisions, S&P Global, October 11, 2018.